open/close all folders

 - Nine out of ten Sherlock fans are desperate to see Catherine Tate as Harriet Watson.

 - Russell T. Davies has mentioned envisioning certain actors in his head while creating various characters for Doctor Who.
-He said that while creating Adelaide Brooke for "The Waters of Mars," he created her with Helen Mirren in mind (the role eventually went to the awesome Lindsay Duncan, who does bear a slight similarity to Mirren.)
+He said that while creating Adelaide Brooke for "The Waters of Mars," he created her with Helen Mirren in mind (the role eventually went to Lindsay Duncan, who does bear a slight similarity to Mirren.)
 Similarly, for River Song, they considered Kate Winslet for the part (which went to Alex Kingston.)

 - In the back of Inkheart, Cornelia Funke mentioned that she always imagined Mo to be a bit like Brendan Fraser, and then the casting went like that for the movie.